uvarc/rc-website/content/userinfo/rivanna/software/ansys.md

 # Multi-Node MPI Jobs

+You must use IntelMPI.
+IBM MPI (Platform) will not work on our system.
-We recommend that you use the IBM PlatformMPI distribution.
-For Fluent also specify `-mpi=ibmmpi` along with the flag `-srun` to dispatch the MPI tasks using SLURM's task launcher.
+For Fluent specify `-mpi=intel` along with the flag `-srun` to dispatch the MPI tasks using SLURM's task launcher.
 Also include the `-slurm` option.
 It is generally better with ANSYS and related products to request a total memory over all processes rather than using memory per core, because a process can exceed the allowed memory per core.
 You must have access to a license that supports HPC usage.
 These examples also show the minimum number of command-line options; you may require more for large jobs.

 **Fluent SLURM Script:**
 ```
 #!/bin/bash
 #SBATCH --nodes=2
-#SBATCH --ntasks-per-node=16
+#SBATCH --ntasks-per-node=40
 #SBATCH --time=12:00:00
 #SBATCH --partition=parallel
 #SBATCH -J myFluentrun